By KEVIN TAYLOR

 "South Island pounamu acknowledges New Zealand as the homeland of the unknown warrior, while imported black granite acknowledges that the unknown warrior will be returning from overseas."

-His design can be seen at The Ministry for Culture and Heritage website.
+His design can be seen at

 * Helen Clark yesterday announced an essay competition for high-school students aged 15 and over to mark the 50th anniversary of the signing of the Korean War armistice.